pydanny/pydanny.github.com/posts2013/2013-04-01-fixing-string-class.rst

     >>> s.__len__()  # This is what len() calls to get the length 13

-I'm sure Python luminaries like Guido Van Rossum and Raymond Hettiger can explain why Python works this way.
+I'm sure Python luminaries like Guido Van Rossum, Alex Gaynor, David Beazley, and Raymond Hettiger can explain why Python works this way.
 Their opinions are probably full of logic, history, and grand reasoning.

 None of that applies to this blog post.